 |An enhanced appearance of the city centre for residents, workers and visitors from improvements to public realm and upgrades to public lighting.|

 City Centre Public Transport Improvements - FAQ’s

-Yes access to all areas will be maintained to the hospital at all times.
+Yes, access to all areas of the hospital will be maintained at all times.
 Any restrictions for vehicular access will be signposted.
-Some parking restrictions may apply on the streets were work is being undertaken but you will still be able to walk past the works.
-For up to date information on where current traffic diversions are taking place please look at the Current Works Section of the Website.
+Some parking restrictions may apply on the streets where work is being undertaken, you will still be able to walk past the works.
+For up to date information regarding current traffic diversions, please refer to the Current Works Section of the Website.

 There are improvements for pedestrians as part of these proposals, such as widening the footpaths and adding new crossing points.

 However, there are no plans to pedestrianise any of the areas.

 The plans have been put forward to make buses a more attractive and reliable option for people to use, but we know that many people still need to use their car or prefer to do so.